eecs394-s16/Bellacoola/README.md

 - Customize doorbell ring tone and playlist

 ### Codebase Structure
+The repository is organized into three directories:

-- server: Server code hosted on Heroku, used as API endpoint to send text
+- server: Server code hosted on Heroku or locally, used as API endpoint to send text messages
-- client: Mobile app for Android or iOS
+- client: Mobile app for Android or iOS devices
-- pi: Client on Rasperry Pi
+- pi: Client on Rasperry Pi to emulate a doorbell

 ### Installing
+To get the code run:

 ```bash
 git clone https://github.com/eecs394-s16/Bellacoola
 ```

 ### Building and Deploying

+All 3 components of the app must be deployed for it to work.

 ####Mobile Client:
 #####Deploy: